mrdoob/three.js/threejs/lessons/threejs-transparency.md

 Title: Three.js Transparency
 Description: How to deal with transparency issues in THREE.js
+Category: solutions
+TOC: How to Draw Transparent Objects

 Transparency in three.js is both easy and hard.